-The New Milford River Trail Association is working hard on a plan to extend the current trail in northern New Milford from Sega Meadows Park to Gaylordsville, through our downtown Business District, and all the way to Brookfield, where we plan to link up with that town’s Still River Greenway (photo below).
+The New Milford River Trail Association is working hard with the Town’s Bike & Trails Committee, and with the help of engineering firm Milone & MacBroom, on a plan to extend the current trail in northern New Milford ( from Sega Meadows Park to Gaylordsville and part of the Housatonic Riverbelt Greenway ), south through our downtown Business District at Young’s Field’s new riverside park, and then all the way to Brookfield (approximately eight miles), where we plan to link up with that town’s Still River Greenway (photo below).

 Western New England Greenway